-0.3.3 Perturbations
+3.3.
+Perturbations

-A discussion of curvature perturbations of black holes needs a plenty of different approaches and mathematical tools.
-For example, the Newman-Penrose formalism in the tetradic and spinor version, the Cahen-Debever-Defrise self dual theory, the properties of the spin-weighted angular harmonics, with particular attention to the related differential geometry and the group theory, some tools of complex analysis, etc. Furthermore, using any of the above mentioned approaches, this remains a difficult problem to handle with.
-It is not by chance, for instance, that the gravitational and electromagnetic perturbations of the Kerr-Newman rotating and charged black hole represent still an open problem in General Relativity.
+A discussion of curvature perturbations of black holes needs many different approaches and mathematical tools.
+For example, the Newman-Penrose formalism in the tetradic and spinor version, the Cahen-Debever-Defrise self-dual theory, the properties of the spin-weighted angular harmonics, with particular attention to the related differential geometry and the group theory, some tools of complex analysis, etc. Furthermore, using any of the above mentioned approaches, this remains a difficult problem to handle.
+It is not by chance, for instance, that the gravitational and electromagnetic perturbations of the Kerr-Newman rotating and charged black hole still represent an open problem in general relativity.

-During the last years, however, the modern computers and software have reached an exceptional computational level and one may re-visit some still open problems, where technical difficulties stopped the research in the past.
+During the last years, however, modern computers and software have reached an exceptional computational level and one may re-visit some of these still open problems, where technical difficulties stopped the research in the past.
 Details can be found in Appendix C.

+3.3.1.
 Curvature perturbations in type D spacetimes

 In the Kerr spacetime Teukolsky (8) has given a single "master equation" to deal with curvature perturbations by a field of any spin ("spin-weight," properly speaking).
-Then the problem of extending the results of Teukolsky to any other spacetime raised.
+Then the problem of extending the results of Teukolsky to other spacetimes is raised.

-Actually, a very important result that we have obtained consisted in framing the Teukolsky equation in the form of a linearized de-Rham laplacian equation for the perturbing field (9; 10).
-In addition, in all the cases (type D spacetime: Taub-NUT, type D-Kasner, etc) in which an equation similar to the Teukolsky equation can be written one can study the various couplings between the spin of the perturbing field and the background parameters, i.e. spin-rotation, spin-acceleration couplings etc, which can also be relevant into different contexts and from other point of view.
-Moreover, we have obtained important results considering explicit applications to Taub-NUT, Kerr-Taub-NUT, C-metric, spinning C-metric and Kasner spacetime.
-For example in the Taub-NUT spacetime we have shown that the perturbing field acquires an effective spin which is simply related to gravitomagnetic monopole parameter $\ell$ of the background (11); in the C-metric case (uniformly accelerated black hole spacetime) we have been able to introduce a gravitational analog of the Stark effect, etc.
+Actually, a very important result that we have obtained framed the Teukolsky equation in the form of a linearized de-Rham Laplacian equation for the perturbing field (9; 10).
+In addition, in all the cases (type D spacetime: Taub-NUT, type D-Kasner, etc) in which an equation similar to the Teukolsky equation can be written down, one can study the various couplings between the spin of the perturbing field and the background parameters, i.e., spin-rotation, spin-acceleration couplings, etc., which can also be relevant in different contexts and from other points of view.
+Moreover, we have obtained important results considering explicit applications to the Taub-NUT, Kerr-Taub-NUT, C-metric, spinning C-metric and Kasner spacetimes.
+For example in the Taub-NUT spacetime we have shown that the perturbing field acquires an effective spin which is simply related to the gravitomagnetic monopole parameter $\ell$ of the background (11); in the C-metric case (uniformly accelerated black hole spacetime) we have been able to introduce a gravitational analog of the Stark effect, etc.

+3.3.2.
 Metric perturbations in a Reissner-Nordström spacetime

 We have recently solved the multiyear problem of a two-body system consisting of a ReissnerNordström black hole and a charged massive particle at rest.
-The expressions of the metric and of the electromagnetic field, including the effects of the electromagnetically induced gravitational perturbation and of the gravitationally induced electromagnetic perturbation, have been presented in closed analytic formulas; the details are indicated in Appendix C.
+The expressions for the metric and the electromagnetic field, including the effects of the electromagnetically induced gravitational perturbation and of the gravitationally induced electromagnetic perturbation, have been presented in closed analytic formulas; the details are indicated in Appendix C.

-0.3.4 Cosmology
+3.4.
+Cosmology

+3.4.1.
 Mixmaster universe and the spectral index

-We have recently revised the Mixmaster dynamics a new light, revealing a series of transitions in the complex scale invariant scalar invariant of the Weyl curvature tensor best represented by the speciality index S, which gives a 4dimensional measure of the evolution of the spacetime independent of all the 3-dimensional gauge-dependent variables except the time used to parametrize it.
+We have recently revisited the Mixmaster dynamics in a new light, revealing a series of transitions in the complex scale invariant scalar invariant of the Weyl curvature tensor best represented by the speciality index S, which gives a 4-dimensional measure of the evolution of the spacetime independent of all the 3-dimensional gauge-dependent variables except the time used to parametrize it.